sdiehl/kaleidoscope/tutorial.md

 ```

 Lastly our lexer requires that several tokens be reserved and not used
-identifiers, we reference these as separately.
+as identifiers, we reference these as separately.

 **reserved**: ``def``, ``extern``